shahkv95/buchautoren/README.md

 <hr>

 ## Future Tasks
+- [ ] Create a readme for the open-source community enabling to use the soruce code
 - [ ] Abstract and refactor the code
 - [ ] Add authentication to the app
 - [ ] Add more fields like serial numbers, date of addition, book description, etc to the list